Am I good enough to go to heaven?

 (1 Corinthians chapter 4, verses 3-4)

-The psalm-writer was aware of the danger of sin in his life that may not be obvious to him -
+The psalm-writer was aware of the danger of sin in his life that may not have been obvious to him -

 Who can discern his errors?
-Forgive me from hidden errors. ...
-Let the words of my mouth and the meditation of my heart be acceptable in your sight, Jehovah, my rock, and my redeemer.
+Cleanse me from hidden faults. ...
+Let the words of my mouth and the meditation of my heart be acceptable in your sight, oh LORD, my rock, and my redeemer.

 (Psalm chapter 19, verses 12 & 14)